Adam Starchild: 1990s

-In 1999 Starchild was living in Panama, and sponsoring a university student in Guatemala.
+In 1999, Starchild was living in Panama and sponsoring a university student in Guatemala.
 He was a client of Marc Harris's Panama-based Harris Organisation.

 Death

-Starchild died in Spain, on 22 September 2006.
+Starchild died in Spain on 22 September 2006.
 He had recently moved there from Panama as he felt that he would receive better medical care in Spain.
-Earlier in 2006 he had traveled to Japan for experimental surgery on a tumor and he wrote that his operation there had attracted the attention of the Japanese media.
+Earlier in 2006, he had traveled to Japan for experimental surgery on a tumor and wrote that his operation there had attracted the attention of the Japanese media.
 Starchild was survived by his partner Javier.

 Memberships

 Among the organisations of which Starchild claimed to be a member were the Libertarian Futurist Society, the International Society for Individual Liberty, Mensa, the National Space Society, The Lighter-Than-Air Society, the World Future Society, the Center for Entrepreneurial Management, the Extropy Institute, The Heinlein Society, the Academy of International Business, The Authors Guild (United States), and The Society of Authors (Great Britain).
 He was a member of the Hong Kong Chamber of Commerce.